wabson/build-tomcat-bundles/bundle-files/linux/README.md

     ./bin/tomcat-sep.sh <alfresco_install_dir>

-This will copy your Tomcat instance into a new directory named `tomcat-app`, before copying the Share WAR files into it.
+This will copy your Tomcat instance into a new directory named `tomcat-app`, before moving the Share WAR files into it.

 Once the `tomcat-app` directory is created, you can use the shell script `share.sh` to manage it